Cluster Infall for Mass Calibration in the Stage-IV Era: Summary and Conclusions

 We have developed a model for the joint distribution of radial and tangential velocities $P(v_{\rm r}, v_{\rm t}|r, M)$ for scales beyond $r= 5 \ h^{-1}$Mpc.
 Our model builds on previous work such the the GIK model while taking advantage of observed parameter degeneracies and explicitly parameterizing halo mass dependence.
 In order to compute the projected LOS velocity distributions $P(v_{\mathrm{LOS}}|R, M)$ that correspond to the joint velocity distributions $P(\vr, \vt|r, M)$, we additionally rely on the model for the halo-galaxy correlation function expounded in \cite{PhysRevD.111.043527}, specifically the infalling component, to determine the necessary weighting along the LOS.
 We are able to describe these distributions at high accuracy, as is required to utilize them for competitive constraints on cluster masses and cosmology.

 Forecasting the uncertainty in our mass calibration with estimates for the density of DESI tracers, we find that we can obtain sub-percent level accuracy on median cluster mass, competitive with and potentially better than stacked WL constraints.
 Importantly, this accuracy is achieved with infalling galaxies on the outskirts of clusters, beyond $R=5\ h^{-1}$ Mpc, which we anticipate will be significantly less sensitive to baryonic effects.
 However, our forecast assumes perfect model calibration and neglects cosmology dependence, which will impact the forecasted mass uncertainty.
-Additionally, masses recovered from this approach may be subject to bias of the infalling velocities of galaxies with respect to the infalling matter, if any.
+Additionally, masses recovered from this approach may be subject to bias of the infalling velocities of galaxies with respect to the infalling matter, if any, and observational systematics such as selection effects and miscentering.
 Nevertheless, these results provide strong motivation for cluster cosmological analysis in which mass calibration is pursued using the infall regions of galaxy clusters.